-Amoeboid Movement:- Some specialised cells in our body like macrophages and leucocytes in blood exhibit amoeboid movement.
-It is effected by pseudopodia formed by the streaming of protoplasm (as in Amoeba).
-Cytoskeletal elements like microfilaments are also involved in amoeboid movement.
+Some specialised cells in our body exhibit amoeboid movement, e.g. macrophages and leucocytes.
+Amoeboid movement is facilitated by pseudopodia formed by the streaming of protoplasm (as in Amoeba).
+Cytoskeletal elements are also involved in amoeboid movement.

-Ciliary Movement: Ciliary movement occurs in most of our internal tubular organs which are lined by ciliated epithelium.
-The coordinated movements of cilia in the trachea help us in removing dust particles and some of the foreign substances inhaled alongwith the atmospheric air.
+Ciliary movement occurs in most of our internal tubular organs which are lined by ciliated epithelium.
+The coordinated movements of cilia in the trachea help us in removing dust particles and some of the foreign substances inhaled along with the atmospheric air.
 Passage of ova through the female reproductive tract is also facilitated by the ciliary movement.

-Muscular Movement:- Movement of our limbs, jaws, tongue, etc, require muscular movement.
-The contractile property of muscles are effectively used for locomotion and other movements by human beings and majority of multicellular organisms.
+Movement of our limbs, jaws, tongue, etc, requires muscular movement.
+The contractile property of muscles is effectively used for locomotion and other movements by human beings and majority of multicellular organisms.
 Locomotion requires a perfect coordinated activity of muscular, skeletal and neural systems.

 Muscle is a specialised tissue of mesodermal origin.
 About 40-50 per cent of the body weight of a human adult is contributed by muscles.
 They have special properties like excitability, contractility, extensibility and elasticity.
 Muscles have been classified using different criteria, namely location, appearance and nature of regulation of their activities.
 Based on their location, three types of muscles are identified:

-Skeletal Muscles:- Skeletal muscles are closely associated with the skeletal components of the body.
+Skeletal muscles are closely associated with the skeletal components of the body.
 They have a striped appearance under the microscope and hence are called striated muscles.
-As their activities are under the voluntary control of the nervous system, they are known as voluntary muscles too.
+As their activities are under the voluntary control of the nervous system, they are also known as voluntary muscles.
 They are primarily involved in locomotory actions and changes of body postures.